realmar/bk/documentation/BKInstallation.md

 ##### Changing protocols in javascript
   1. Change the WS_Protocol and the AJAX_Protocol in the VariablesDefinitions.js script

+#### Configuring Apache2 itself
+  1. Add the Content of apache2_additional_config.conf to /etc/apache2/apache2.conf
+  2. Add the Content of ports_additional_config.conf to /etc/apache2/ports.conf if needed, only needed if the WS_PORT is not 80 or 443, adapt the WS_PORT, also add a Listen directive for every non standard port in /etc/apache2/ports.conf

 #### Setting Permissions only for use with Apache2
   1.  chmod a+rwx {log,database}
   2.  chmod a+rwx {log,database}/*